csokun/bakery/README.md

 docker-compose up
 ```

-The application will be up and running on port `:3000`
+The application will be up and running on port `:3000` or visit live demo [https://bakery-shop.herokuapp.com/](https://bakery-shop.herokuapp.com/)

 ## API Interaction